AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

 #kristoffer[Another added benefit of using a singular owning factorgraph structure is that is both feasible and more straightforward to extend the implementation to work with separate hosts, running with their own factorgraph.
 See discussion for more in depth discussion about the what would have to change to realize a real life implementation.]

-Too summarize memory consumption should not be a limiting factor of simulating the system.
+- Too summarize memory consumption should not be a limiting factor of simulating the system.

-Not too many nodes in the graph, so we did not spend time benchmarking the various backing memory models.
+- Not too many nodes in the graph, so we did not spend time benchmarking the various backing memory models.

-// closer to real distribution

-Since the memory required for each graph is not very high, we can afford to use more space for additional indices arrays
+- Since the memory required for each graph is not very high, we can afford to use more space for additional indices arrays

-// In Rust every piece of data i.e. every variable and allocated block of memory has a single owner

-In addition to storing the graph itself each factorgraph use additional memory to store arrays of node indices of each node kind, to speed iteration
+- In addition to storing the graph itself each factorgraph use additional memory to store arrays of node indices of each node kind, to speed iteration

-// A disadvantage of this structure
-// promote hiearchial data structures

-Adjacency matrix
-Adjacency list

-one requirement the chosen graph model would need to satisfy, is the ability to update the graph structure over time,

-supported fast repeated iteration

-trade some speed for edge lookup time, for having indices not being invalidated

-consider insertion/deletion of nodes and edges as influencers of the graph data structure. j
-// The "naive"

-// interior mutability

-// This pattern is diffecult to implement and discouraged in Rust due to its ownership model.

-// #kristoffer[
-//   explain ownership model
-// ]

-// Many different representations are possible for the graph, in computer memory

-// The underlying graph rep

-One idea kept from the additional work is too use additional memory to store additional indices arrays.
-Each factorgraph store a vector of indices for variable nodes, one for factor nodes, and then one for each distinct factor variant.
-This is done as an cheap optimisation  ... given the memory footprint is low, see above to speed up to speed up iteration for queries only requiring access to the variables or factors. #kristoffer[Refer to the steps in the theory section ] #kristoffer[Another example to refer to is the section about visualization systems.]
+- should still be feasible for embedded computers with less memory